IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-events.md

 !!! note

     The ONE Record standard fully adopts the JSON-LD specification, and as a result, the presence of the [api:hasItem](https://onerecord.iata.org/ns/api#hasItem) property of [Collection](https://onerecord.iata.org/ns/api#Collection) is contingent on the number of Logistics Events returned byt the specified query.
 Specifically:

     - If the specified query returns zero Logistics Events, [api:hasItem](https://onerecord.iata.org/ns/api#hasItem) may not appear in the JSON, and [api:hasTotalItem](https://onerecord.iata.org/ns/api#hasTotalItem) must be 0.
     - When the specified query returns exactly one Logistics Event, [api:hasItem](https://onerecord.iata.org/ns/api#hasItem) will directly represent that Logistics Event, and [api:hasTotalItem](https://onerecord.iata.org/ns/api#hasTotalItem) must be 1.
     - In cases where the specified query returns multiple Logistics Events, [api:hasItem](https://onerecord.iata.org/ns/api#hasItem) will be an array containing those Logistics Events, and [api:hasTotalItem](https://onerecord.iata.org/ns/api#hasTotalItem) must be equal to the number of Logistics Events retrieved by the specified query.

+    During the implementation phase, it is highly recommended to utilize a JSON-LD library for parsing responses.
+    To discover JSON-LD libraries for various programming languages, consult the [implementation guidelines](./implementation-guidelines.md#serialization-and-data-formats).

 The following HTTP headers parameters MUST be present in the response: